PatrickFis/Azure-Study-Notes/Azure Developer/Azure Cosmos DB.md

 - Cassandra API
   - Stores data in a column-oriented schema
   - Apache Cassandra client drivers can use this API to interact with Cosmos
+- PostgreSQL API
+  - Managed service running PostgreSQL at any scale using Citus open source for distributed tables
+  - Stores data either ona  single node or distributed in a multi-node configuration
 - Table API
   - Stores data in a key/value format
   - Has limitations in latency, scaling, throughput, global distribution, index management, and low query performance